 All three devices (2x HoloLens, 1x server PC/Unity) will immediately connect to the server and everything should continue running without crashing.
 Keep trying if Unity still crashes.

 I didn’t submit a bug report to Unity so far.
-First of all, I’m not using the very latest Unity version (as that has some issues with HoloLens at the time of writing).
-And most importantly, it’s rather obvious that this crash is related to the code from the Compositor component provided by Microsoft, and the fault is not inside Unity.
+First, I’m not using the very latest Unity version (as that has some issues with HoloLens at the time of writing).
+And most importantly, it’s obvious that this crash is related to the code from the Compositor component provided by Microsoft, and the fault is not inside Unity.

 Camera Capturing – Green Screen